The Fake olive oil story about Bertolli – Have you seen it?

 We don’t know why they reacted this way after we sent a simple request regarding a feature.

 The final entry in our list of 14 fake olive oil companies yielded no positive results either.
-The blog post, the layout of the website and even the logo were quite similar to many of the other entries on the list (and sometimes the same).
+The blog post, the layout of the website is quite similar to many of the other entries on the list (and sometimes the same).

 Last Word – What Can We Conclude from Our Investigation?